 - Using fatalistic language and saying things like, “I won’t be a problem for you much longer.”

 - Taking risky, self-destructive actions.

 - Giving away all belongings without a logical explanation.

-When someone is depressed, he or she may seem really sad.
-But sometimes we may only see the tip of the iceberg.
+When someone is depressed, they may seem really sad.
+But sometimes, we may only see the tip of the iceberg.

-The tip of the iceberg can be the other symptoms of depression, including difficulty sleeping, or sleeping too much, or feeling numb, or self-harm such as cutting.
+The tip of the iceberg can be the other symptoms of depression, as well, including difficulty sleeping, or sleeping too much, feeling numb or self-harm like cutting.
 The iceberg below may be the depression itself.

 This begins at home by making sure each family member knows they can get help, if they need it, for their mental health.

 “We also never want to romanticize suicide.
 We want to focus instead on how to care for the living — on how to make each child’s and teen’s life meaningful,” she adds.